-In honor of Black History Month, Ms.McLaughlin will present a crankie that highlights Black painters, focusing on Alma Thomas, Stanley Whitney, and Tom Miller.
+In honor of Black History Month, Ms.McLaughlin presented a crankie that highlights Black painters, focusing on Alma Thomas, Stanley Whitney, and Tom Miller.
 Students will learn about the distinct mark-making styles from these artists and how they used elements of art like color, lines, value, and shapes.
 As creative warmups, students will make artwork inspired by these artists.
 They’ll apply these mark-making techniques for a final collaborative crankie panorama that will be presented in a public performance in early March.

 There are all kinds of ways to make crankies – some artists create fabric crankies, others apply paint or ink to their scrolls.
 Renowned crankie artist Katherine Fahey applies intricate paper-cut silhouettes to her crankie scrolls.
 Once the scroll is finished, it is loaded into a box which has a viewing window.
 It’s attached to two wooden spools, which allows it to be hand-cranked while a story is told, a song is sung, or a tune is played.